streamsdb/site/docs/getting-started-dotnet.md

 ## Read stream backwards

-In the previous example we read from a stream in the forwards, meaning from older messages to newer ones.
-StreamsDB also support reading in a backwards direction, meaning from newer messages to older ones.
+In the previous example, we read from a stream in the forwards, meaning from older messages to newer ones.
+StreamsDB also supports reading in a backward direction, meaning from newer messages to older ones.

-Here is an example that reads the `example` stream backwards.
+Here is an example that reads the `example` stream backward.
 We specify an offset position of `-1`.
 A negative position is a position relative from the streams head where the last message in a stream is at position `-1`.

 In the slice that is returned, the message positions are not relative, but exact.